SU clerical staff aiming to hold election to unionize by end of May

 Along with advocating for their rights in the workplace, Craft said workers hope to create better conditions for future employees at SU through the eventual contract agreements.
 She said she worries about the recruitment and retention of administrative and faculty employees if they continue to feel like they lack the financial resources to support themselves and their families.

-If the election is coordinated by May and enough votes are cast, clerical workers will achieve university recognition of their union and begin working toward drafting an agreement with SU.
+If the election is coordinated by May and enough votes are cast, the staff members will achieve university recognition of their union and begin working toward drafting an agreement with SU.

 “Any opportunity to unionize in higher education is an opportunity to raise the standards for higher education as a whole,” Craft said.
 “It’s a really important process to be able to advocate for ourselves and negotiate with the university on equal footing.
 And this is not a negative response in any way … we all want a sustainable future at SU.”

-Note: CLARIFICATION: A previous version of this article referred to the staff as “clerical staff” as stated in press releases.
-Administrative, professional and technical staff better represents the group’s membership.